 - Add egg and almond extract while mixing on low speed.

-- Add the coffee granules, cocoa powder, baking powder and salt.
+- Add the coffee granules, cocoa powder, baking soda and salt.

 - Lastly, add the flour a little at a time while mixing until everything is well blended.

 - Transfer the batter using a spatula to a greased 8x8-inch baking dish.